 - Seawolf: SSN-21 casts the player in the role of the Captain of the USS Seawolf fighting a naval campaign against Russia.
 Nuclear escalation doesn't occur until the final mission, and it occurs only if the player fails to destroy the enemy boomers.

-- The events of the next game push World War III into overdrive, with Ultranationalist maverick Vladimir Makarov taking over Russia in a coup and proceeding to launch a full-scale invasion of Europe, made possible by simultaneous chemical attacks on all major European capitals carried out by his terrorist cronies.
-Interestingly, it never becomes a full-blown nuclear war, most likely because all sides know that that would effectively end the world.
+- The events of the Modern Warfare 3 (appropriately enough) put World War III into overdrive, with Ultranationalist maverick Vladimir Makarov taking over Russia in a coup and proceeding to launch a full-scale invasion of Europe, made possible by simultaneous chemical attacks on all major European capitals carried out by his terrorist cronies.
+Interestingly, it never becomes a full-blown nuclear war, most likely because all sides know that crossing that line would effectively end the world.
 Makarov wanted to get control of Russia's nuclear arsenal from the President, but was unable to extract it from him before he was rescued.

 - Metal Gear series: Volgin, Gene, and Coldman each nearly caused World War III to occur, with Coldman being the one who came the closest to succeeding in achieving it.